tellae/starling/docs/run/usage.rst

 Data preparation
 ****************

-Simulation scenarios are launched from a file that contains global parameters of the simulation.
+Simulation scenarios are launched from a parameter file that contains global parameters of the simulation.

 Simulation data must be placed in data/models/<model_code>/<scenario_name>/inputs